Rainy Day Activities With Kids

 Who doesn’t love Candyland, Yahtzee, or Clue?
 Classic board games can keep a family entertained for hours.
-Try your hand at some of the new interactive game toys such as the Rubiks Tactile Cube, a spin-off of the original Rubiks Cube.
 Give your brain a workout with the new No Stress Chess by Winning Moves Games.

 With its small carry case, Pass the Pigs is a great game for travel!
 Players roll pigs instead of traditional dice.
 Depending on how the pigs land, determines how many points the payer gets.
 The first player to 100 points wins!